 - All the Designated Partners of the proposed LLP should have a Designated Partner Identification Number (DPIN).
-The Directors Identification Number (DIN) can be used instead of DPIN if the partner is already having a DIN.
+The Directors Identification Number (DIN) can be used instead of the DPIN if the partner is already having a DIN.

-- One of the Designated Partner of the proposed LLP should be a resident of India.
+- One of the Designated Partners of the proposed LLP should be a resident of India.
 In case of a LLP in which all the partners are bodies corporate or in which one or more partners are individuals and bodies corporate, at least two individuals who are partners of such LLP or nominees of such bodies corporate shall act as designated partners.

 BENEFITS OF LLP

-- The Liability of each partner is limited to the amount of investment in the LLP.
+- The liability of each partner is limited to the amount of investment in the LLP.